 Sometimes, especially during colder seasons, our fluffy companions could just be cuddling with you for your body heat.
 On a cold winter day, huddling into a group of friends offers more warmth than standing alone, right?
 This is exactly what your dog is doing with you on chilly nights.
 This can also tie into their old pick behavior, where the pack would cuddle around their “alpha” for warmth.

 Some dogs seek warmth more than others.
 This is especially true in smaller breeds of dogs such as Chihuahuas, Shih Tzus, and other similar breeds.
 Cuddling close to you is a way for them to find the warm comfort that they desire.
 You are their personal heated blanket.

 Over the years, dogs have become intertwined with their human companions.
 Studies have shown that dogs tend to display a “secure base effect”, which is similar to what is found in parent-child bonding.
 This means that like a child clinging to a parent, dogs seek our presence for comfort.

-If your pups is one of the ones who shows any type of aggression, or you simply don’t want your dog under your feet at every moment of the day, then there are a few ways to stop this behavior.
+If your pup shows any type of aggression, or you simply don’t want your dog under your feet at every moment of the day, then there are a few ways to stop this behavior.

 First, you must try your best to never reward or offer positive reinforcement when your pet is in the middle of these actions.
 By petting our pets while they lay at our feet, we are essentially telling them that we like what they are doing.
 Try instead to refrain from petting them when they lay at your feet, and encourage them to move to their comfy bed.
 You can keep the bed near you, but this way, your pup won’t be sitting on top of you.